dmo575/java-dmo/RENDERER.md

 Now, the way things are we do have boundaries in the X and Y axis, but not on the Z axis.
 The X and Y axis have their boundaries defined by the origin point and the width and height respectively.
 We can do something similar.

 Lets add two values to our 2D canvas... oh, whats that?
 2D-canvaskemon-in-a-3D-world is evolving !
 Its growing into a more complex object with more properties than that of a simple 2D canvas !... is... a 3D-Camerakemon ! ! !.
 That's right, and my apologies for that joke by the way, it must have hurt to read.
-Anyways, by adding the two values we will add we will have oficially evolved that imaginary 2D plane into a camera, so lets call it that from now on.
+Anyways, by adding the two values we will add we will have oficially evolved that imaginary 2D canvas into a camera, so lets call it that from now on.

 The two values will be named near plane and far plane.
 These two new planes are just going to be two numbers that define a Z value for now.
 They will help us in defining some boundaries for our camera in the Z axis.

 Lets imagine that one of our planes' value is 5 and the other one is -10.
 Can you guess which one is the near plane and which one is the far plane?
 If you think about the direction of the camera (+Z, as we established earlier) then it becomes easy to know: since the camera's direction is +Z, the lowest value is the near plane while the highest value is the far plane.

-All that is left to do is to make sure we only project those points that fall within the boundaries, which you should now be able to picture as a 3D box.
+All that is left to do is to make sure we only project those points that fall within the boundaries, which you should now be able to visualize in your 3D world as a 3D box.
 Sure, this might not completely solve the X-ray problem, but it will mitigate it.
 At least the points being rendered are those that are within the field of view.
 We will leave this topic as-is for now.

 **IMG 37 from OLD**

 #### Situation room: Update

 **PSEUDO**
 ```
 Canvas.paint()